 Our approach toward teaching our children ought to be filled with truth of God’s Word first, then incrementally identifying and refuting false ideas.
 The apostle Paul recognized that Timothy had been taught the truth of the Scriptures even from his childhood:

-But you must continue in the things which you have learned and been assured of, knowing from whom you have learned them, and that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
+But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus.
 (2 Timothy 3:14–15, emphasis added)

 The word childhood can refer to young children, infants, and even unborn children.
 A child’s understanding and discernment certainly grows with age and maturity, so parents can and should be very careful to expose their children to the truth of God’s Word from the earliest ages and continue throughout their lives.
 This training in the truth will serve them well as they navigate through a sinful and deceptive world.